taigrr/teaqlite/README.md

-# SQLite TUI
+# TeaQLite

-A fully-featured terminal user interface for browsing SQLite databases built with Bubble Tea v2.
+A colorful-but-minimal terminal user interface for browsing SQLite databases built with Bubble Tea.

 ## Features